MattDemers/hcs-file-renamer/README.md

 ### Generating your filenames

-Input your project title in "Project Title".
+1. Input your project title in "Project Title".
 It will be added to the filename without capitals and with hyphens for spaces.

-Choose the date that your media was captured, or whichever date you'd like to add in the filename.
+2. Choose the date that your media was captured, or whichever date you'd like to add in the filename.

-Choose which department these files are relevant for: Housing & Conference Services, or Conference & Event Services.
+3. Choose which department these files are relevant for: Housing & Conference Services, or Conference & Event Services.

-Choose whether your numbering will start at 1 or not.
-Otherwise, choose which number it will start at.
+4. Choose whether your numbering will start at 1 or not.
+Otherwise, choose which number it will start at (not inclusive - if you have 14 photos already, start at 15).

 ![Completed sample usage](/images/step4_instructions.png)